thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 This will match:

  * Any `<whatever>` tags.
  * Any tags with a `th:fragment="whatever"` attribute.
  * Any tags with a `th:ref="whatever"` attribute.

 What is the advantage of `th:ref` against, for example, using a pure-HTML `id` attribute?
-Merely the fact that we might not want to add so many `id` and `class` attributes to our tags to act as *logic anchors*, which might end up *polluting* a bit our output.
+Merely the fact that we might not want to add so many `id` and `class` attributes to our tags to act as *logic anchors*, which might end up *polluting* our output.

 And in the same sense, what is the disadvantage of `th:ref`?
 Well, obviously that we'd be adding a bit of Thymeleaf logic (*"logic"*) to our templates.

-Note this applicability of the `th:ref` attribute **does not only apply to decoupled logic template files**: it works the same in other types of scenarios like e.g. in fragment expressions (`~{...}`).
+Note this applicability of the `th:ref` attribute **does not only apply to decoupled logic template files**: it works the same in other types of scenarios, like in fragment expressions (`~{...}`).

 17.4 Performance impact of decoupled templates
 ----------------------------------------------

-Extremely small.
+The impact is extremely small.
 When a resolved template is marked to use decoupled logic and it is not cached, the template logic resource will be resolved first, parsed and processed into a secuence of instructions in-memory: basically a list of attributes to be injected to each markup selector.

 But this is the only *additional step* required because, after this, the real template will be parsed, and while it is parsed these attributes will be injected *on-the-fly* by the parser itself, thanks to the advanced capabilities for node selection in AttoParser.
-So parsed nodes will come out of the parser as if they had their injected attributes written in the original template file, no difference at all.
+So parsed nodes will come out of the parser as if they had their injected attributes written in the original template file.

 The biggest advantage of this?
 When a template is configured to be cached, it will be cached already containing the injected attributes.
 So the overhead of using *decoupled templates* for cacheable templates, once they are cached, will be absolutely *zero*.

 17.5 Resolution of decoupled logic
 ----------------------------------

 The way Thymeleaf resolves the decoupled logic resources corresponding to each template is configurable by the user.
 It is determined by an extension point, the `org.thymeleaf.templateparser.markup.decoupled.IDecoupledTemplateLogicResolver`, for which a *default implementation* is provided: `StandardDecoupledTemplateLogicResolver`.

 What does this standard implementation do?

  * First, it applies a `prefix` and a `suffix` to the *base name* of the template resource (obtained by means of its `ITemplateResource#getBaseName()` method).
 Both prefix and suffix can be configured and, by default, the prefix will be empty and the suffix will be `.th.xml`.
  * Second, it asks the template resource to resolve a *relative resource* with the computed name by means of its `ITemplateResource#relative(String relativeLocation)` method.

 The specific implementation of `IDecoupledTemplateLogicResolver` to be used can be configured at the `TemplateEngine` easily:

 ```java
 final StandardDecoupledTemplateLogicResolver decoupledresolver =